-If you’re in the market for an air purifier, then your first step should be to make sure it’s on the list of approved devices by the Environmental Protection Agency.
+If you’re in the market for an air purifier, then your first step should be to make sure it’s on the list of approved devices by the EPA.

 Finally, when looking at reviews, try to read some written by people in the same situation as yourself and see how they felt about the device.

-People with respiratory problems should use a filter mask for protection.
-However, if they aren’t available, then there are steps you can take to protect yourself from airborne viruses.
+- People with respiratory problems should use a filter mask for protection.

 Are Air Purifiers Worth Buying to Protect One’s Home Against COVID-19?